Tonight We Improvise

 Tonight We Improvise (Questa sera si recita a soggetto /it/) is a play by Luigi Pirandello.
-Like his plays Six Characters in Search of an Author and Each In His Own Way, it forms part of his "trilogy of the theatre in the theatre."
-It premiered in 1930 in a German translation in Königsberg, and had its first Italian performance in Turin on April 14, 1930.
+Like his plays Six Characters in Search of an Author and Each In His Own Way, it forms part of his trilogy of the theatre in the theatre.

+The play premiered in 1930 in a German translation in Königsberg and had its first Italian performance in Turin on April 14, 1930.

 It has been translated into English by Samuel Putnam (1932), Marta Abba (1959), and J. Douglas Campbell and Leonard Sbrocchi (1987).